praetorian-inc/praetorian-cli/README.md

 # Developers

 Both CLI and SDK is open-source in this repository.
 The SDK is installed along with the `praetorian-cli` package.
-You can extend Chariot by creating scripts and plugins using the SDK.
+You can extend Chariot by creating scripts using the SDK.

 ## SDK